 SuperPark Singapore at Suntec City

-Hangouts are almost always a sedentary affair - movies, video games, and eating are the usual suspects on the list of activities, and they all involve sitting for long periods of time.
-For a change, get moving with your friends at SuperPark, a mega indoor activity park that will be opening its first branch in Singapore on 17 November.
+Hangouts are almost always a sedentary affair – movies, video games, and eating are the usual suspects on the list of activities, and they all involve sitting for long periods of time.
+For a change, get moving with your friends at SuperPark, a mega indoor activity park situated at Suntec City.

-Hailing from Finland, SuperPark will feature 20 adrenaline-pumping activity stations that everyone, regardless of age or fitness level, can enjoy.
+Hailing from Finland, SuperPark has 20 adrenaline-pumping activity stations that everyone, regardless of age or fitness level, can enjoy.

 SuperPark’s activity stations are divided into 3 zones: Adventure Area for kids and the young at heart, Game Arena for team sports, and Freestyle Hall for those who enjoy more challenging physical activities like skating and gymnastics.

 Ideal for younger children but also open to adults, the Adventure Area boasts kid-friendly stuff.
-For starters make your way to the Sliding Mountains, located right by the entrance.
-Scramble your way up these miniature hills before whooshing back down on the slides fitted onto their slopes!
+For starters, make your way to the Sliding Mountains, located right by the entrance.
+Scramble your way up these miniature hills before whooshing back down on the slides fitted on the sides of the structure.

-If the slides of the Sliding Mountains are no kick to you, try out Tube Slide, where you drag a brightly-coloured tube-tyre up a hill.
-Once you're at the peak, make yourself snug and comfortable in the tyre before releasing yourself down the slide.
+If the slides are of no kick to you, try out Tube Slide, where you drag a brightly-coloured tube-tyre up a hill.
+Once you’re at the peak, make yourself snug and comfortable in the tyre before pushing yourself down the slide.

 Superpinball is a great place to kick off your friendly matches, where you act as the pinball launcher by kicking footballs at different sections of a life-sized pinball board to score points ranging from 100-500.